 Coupons are also easy to A/B test to achieve different results or test different options.
 Based on the amount you provide or the code you send out, you can track the success of different marketing messages.

 Your store wants testimonials even if you don’t know it.
-The reason is because up to 84% of shoppers who read online reviews trust them as much as personal recommendations.
+The reason is that up to 84% of shoppers who read online reviews trust them as much as personal recommendations.
 It’s worth noting that about 91% of your audience looks at online reviews regularly.

 The email receipt provides the perfect place to ask for those testimonials.
 You can give customers an uncomplicated way to click on a star or number to record a review of the shopping process.
 That click can take them to your site to leave a full review if they like with a chance to rate you and your products.